m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 ### General upgrade procedures

 In general, the process for upgrading WLS and FMW infrastructure domains in Kubernetes is similar to upgrading domains on premises.
-For a thorough understanding, we suggest that you read the [Fusion Middleware Upgrade](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asmas/planning-upgrade-oracle-fusion-middleware-12c.html#GUID-D9CEE7E2-5062-4086-81C7-79A33A200080) Guide.
+For a thorough understanding, we suggest that you read the [Fusion Middleware Upgrade Guide](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asmas/planning-upgrade-oracle-fusion-middleware-12c.html#GUID-D9CEE7E2-5062-4086-81C7-79A33A200080).

 Before the upgrade, you must do the following:

 - If your [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is Domain on Persistent Volume (DoPV), then back up the domain home.
 - If your domain type is JRF, then:
    - Back up the JRF database.
    - Back up the OPSS wallet file.
-See [Saving the OPSS wallet secret](#back-up-the-opss-wallet-and-save-it-in-a-secret).
+See [Save the OPSS wallet secret](#back-up-the-opss-wallet-and-save-it-in-a-secret).
    - Make sure nothing else is accessing the database.
-- Shut down the domain by setting `serverStartPolicy: Never` in the domain and cluster resource YAML file. **Do not delete** the domain resource.
+- Shut down the domain by setting `serverStartPolicy: Never` in the domain and cluster resource YAML file.
+- **Do not delete** the domain resource.

 WebLogic provides two utilities for performing major version upgrades of WebLogic domains: the Upgrade Assistant and the Reconfiguration Wizard.
 Because a typical Kubernetes environment lacks a graphical interface, you must run these utilities with the command-line options.

 #### Back up the OPSS wallet and save it in a secret

-The operator provides a utility script, [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh), for extracting the wallet file and storing it in a Kubernetes `walletFileSecret`.
+The operator provides a helper script, the [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh), for extracting the wallet file and storing it in a Kubernetes `walletFileSecret`.
 In addition, you should save the wallet file in a safely backed-up location, outside of Kubernetes.
 For example, the following command saves the OPSS wallet for the `sample-domain1` domain in the `sample-ns` namespace to a file named `ewallet.p12` in the `/tmp` directory and also stores it in the wallet secret named `sample-domain1-opss-walletfile-secret`.

 ```
 $ opss-wallet.sh -n sample-ns -d sample-domain1 -s -r -wf /tmp/ewallet.p12 -ws sample-domain1-opss-walletfile-secret